 There are two ways to obtain an elk-hunting license in New Mexico.
 The first is to draw a license in the annual draw.
 If unsuccessful in the draw, there is then the option to purchase a landowner tag.

 We can begin submitting applications in the New Mexico license draw in mid-January.
-The deadline to apply is March 17th.
+The deadline to apply is in mid-March each year.
 Hunters must apply during this window to have a chance at drawing an elk license and you must have a New Mexico Game and Fish account,

 In New Mexico, 84% of the licenses are allocated to in-state residents.
 Only 6% are allocated to nonresidents.
 The remaining 10% are allocated specifically for guided hunters who apply with an outfitter.
 That means that when you apply with us, you have a far greater chance at drawing a coveted New Mexico elk tag than if you were to apply on your own.